 The Signs of a Heroin Addiction

 Using heroin, even occasionally, is fraught with risk.
 Since heroin is such a highly addictive substance, even trying it once can lead to addiction.
 However, a full-fledged addiction may be easier to recognize.
 The signs of heroin addiction may be physical, behavioral, or even financial in nature.
 The heroin withdrawal symptoms can be another obvious sign of heroin addiction.
+Additionally, it is important to learn and understand heroin overdose symptoms if you suspect someone you love is using heroin.

 Some of the most obvious signs of an addiction to heroin are physical.
 Because of this, it can be increasingly difficult to hide an addiction over time.
 Some of the most common signs include: